hyperhq/hyperd/README.md

 ## Why HyperContainer?
 -----------

-**HyperContainer combines the best from both world: VM and Container**.
+**HyperContainer combines the best from both worlds: VM and Container**.

 | -  | Container | VM | HyperContainer |
 |---|---|---|---|